danielpovlsen/android-native-gles/README.md

 	adb -s <deviceid> shell logcat -s Angles

 ## TODO
-* If possible, hide or dim "software buttons" (correct name?) on tablets
+* If possible, hide or dim the system bar (home, back button etc.) on tablets
 * Up the quality of the code
 	* Make sure there are no leaks or other defects
 	* Clean up the syntax / code convention